 Removing chest hair has always had a very divisive reputation.
 In fact, I’d say it was one of the most divisive topics in men’s grooming.

 You may find that reactions from your family and friends range widely.

 People tend to have strong views about chest hair.

 A general principle of men’s grooming is to avoid trying to please too many people.
 Focus on yourself, and what gives you the most confidence and comfort.

 If you’re looking for a safe bet with other people’s reactions, I’d say trimming would win once again.

-Trimming to a neat, short, length (not stubble) is always going to look less obvious and more natural than shaving it down to the skin.
-Because of this, you’ll draw less attention, but still look good.
+Trimming to a neat, short, length (not stubble) is going to look less obvious and more natural than shaving.

 But if you try trimming and aren’t a fan of the results in some way, you could always give shaving a try.
 There isn’t a huge amount of harm than can be done.
 After all, you can rest assured that it will grow back.

 Ready Sleek founder.
 Obsessed with casual style and the minimalist approach to building a highly functional wardrobe.
 Also a fan of classic, vintage hairstyles.